Lancaster County Crime Numbers

 Lancaster, PA 17608

 The courthouse opens to the public from Monday to Friday between 8:30 a.m. and 5:00 p.m.
 Its records are on the Unified Judicial System of Pennsylvania Web Portal.
 Use this portal to find docket information for cases heard at the court.
-To access those records, download, complete, and bring a Request Form to the courthouse.
+To access Lancaster County Court Records, download, complete, and bring a Request Form to the courthouse.

 To view and search the calendar of the Lancaster County Court of Common Pleas, follow the links of the Court Case Calendar webpage.